Skip to main content

 From Puno to Yunguyo or Desaguadero:

-First things first, set your clock an hour ahead and start living in Bolivian time.
+First things first, set your clock an hour ahead and start living in Bolivia time.

 Crossing from Peru into Bolivia, whether your destination is La Paz or Copacabana, you need to take one of the many, many collectivos leaving Terminal Zonal de Puno.